mel24ncf/Machine-Learning-Projects/README.md

 ## Machine Learning Projects
 ### Hello, Welcome to my Machine Learning Projects Repository!

-**This repository features a compilation of personal projects, along with my assignments from Applied Machine Learning.**
+**This repository features a compilation of personal projects, along with my assignments from a course in Applied Machine Learning.**

 ### Project Sections:
 #### Deep Learning